co-cart/co-cart/readme.txt

 = Why should I use CoCart? =

 The question is why not!
 WooCommerce's REST API is only created for controlling the backend of your store.
-It does not nativley provide an API for controlling the frontend.
+It does not natively provide an API for controlling the frontend.

 CoCart handles your customers cart for you ready to use in any modern framework of your choosing.
 No local storing required.
 It's **Powerful** and **Developer** friendly ready to build your headless store the way you want, **without the need to build an API**.